GES

 The Original Four-Fold Classification (1950)

-At the commencement of the Constitution, Indian states were classified into four categories: Part A States (9 former British Governor's provinces with elected legislatures): Assam, Bihar, Bombay, Central Provinces & Berar, Madras, Orissa, East Punjab, United Provinces, West Bengal.
-Part B States (9 former princely states or groups of princely states with rajpramukhs as heads): Hyderabad, Jammu & Kashmir, Madhya Bharat, Mysore, PEPSU (Patiala and East Punjab States Union), Rajasthan, Saurashtra, Travancore-Cochin, Vindhya Pradesh.
-Part C States (10 former Chief Commissioner's provinces and merged princely states, centrally administered): Ajmer, Bhopal, Bilaspur, Coorg, Delhi, Himachal Pradesh, Kutch, Manipur, Tripura, Vindhya Pradesh.
+At commencement, states were classified into four categories.
+Part A States (9 former British Governor's provinces): Assam, Bihar, Bombay, Central Provinces & Berar, Madras, Orissa, East Punjab, United Provinces, West Bengal.
+Part B States (9 former princely states/groups with rajpramukhs): Hyderabad, J&K, Madhya Bharat, Mysore, PEPSU, Rajasthan, Saurashtra, Travancore-Cochin, Vindhya Pradesh.
+Part C States (10 former Chief Commissioner's provinces, centrally administered): Ajmer, Bhopal, Bilaspur, Coorg, Delhi, Himachal Pradesh, Kutch, Manipur, Tripura, Vindhya Pradesh.
 Part D Territory (1): Andaman & Nicobar Islands.
-This classification reflected the administrative heterogeneity inherited from the colonial and princely state system.
-Part A and Part B states had different constitutional provisions — Part B states had rajpramukhs (former rulers) as heads.
-This unequal treatment was criticized, and the Fazal Ali Commission (States Reorganisation Commission, 1953) recommended a unified system.
-The States Reorganisation Act and the 7th Amendment Act (both 1956) abolished this four-fold classification and created a uniform system of states and union territories.
+This reflected colonial and princely state administrative heterogeneity.
+The Fazal Ali Commission (SRC, 1953) recommended abolishing this unequal structure.
+The States Reorganisation Act and 7th Amendment (both 1956) eliminated the four-fold classification and created a uniform system of states and UTs.
+The A-B-C-D classification, the 9-9-10-1 count, and the 1956 abolition are factually tested.

 States Reorganisation — Commissions and Linguistic Principle

-The demand for linguistically organized states was a powerful political force from the early 20th century.
-The Congress had reorganized its own provincial committees on a linguistic basis in 1920 (Nagpur session).
+Linguistic state demands drove reorganization.
+The Congress reorganized its own provincial committees linguistically at the 1920 Nagpur session.
 Key developments: (1) Dhar Commission (1948, Justice S.K.
-Dhar) — appointed by the Constituent Assembly to examine linguistic reorganization; rejected it, recommending administrative convenience as the primary criterion; (2) JVP Committee (1948, Jawaharlal Nehru, Vallabhbhai Patel, Pattabhi Sitaramayya) — endorsed the Dhar Commission, opposing linguistic reorganization in the interest of national unity; (3) Death of Potti Sriramulu (December 1952) during a 58-day fast for a separate Telugu-speaking state forced the government's hand — Andhra state was created from Madras in 1953, the first linguistically organized state; (4) Fazal Ali Commission / States Reorganisation Commission (1953-55, Fazal Ali, H.N.
+Dhar): rejected linguistic reorganization, recommended administrative convenience.
+(2) JVP Committee (1948, Nehru-Patel-Sitaramayya): endorsed Dhar, opposing linguistic reorganization for national unity.
+(3) Potti Sriramulu's death (December 1952) during a 58-day fast for a Telugu-speaking state forced the government's hand; Andhra state was carved from Madras in 1953, becoming the first linguistic state.
+(4) Fazal Ali Commission / States Reorganisation Commission (1953-55, Fazal Ali, H.N.
 Kunzru, K.M.
-Panikkar) — recommended reorganization on a broad linguistic basis, considering administrative efficiency, national unity, and the wishes of the people; submitted report in 1955; led to the States Reorganisation Act 1956; (5) The Shah Commission (1966) recommended the reorganization of Punjab into Punjab, Haryana, and Chandigarh; (6) The Second States Reorganisation Commission has never been constituted, though demands for new states (Vidarbha, Harit Pradesh, Bundelkhand, etc.) persist.
-The linguistic principle, while dominant, has not been the sole criterion — Chhattisgarh, Jharkhand, and Uttarakhand were created on the basis of development concerns and tribal/cultural identity rather than language.
+Panikkar): recommended broad linguistic reorganization balancing administrative efficiency, national unity, and popular wishes; led to the 1956 Act.
+(5) Shah Commission (1966) recommended Punjab's trifurcation into Punjab, Haryana, and Chandigarh.
+The linguistic principle was not the sole criterion: Chhattisgarh, Jharkhand, and Uttarakhand were created on development and tribal/cultural grounds, not language.
+The Dhar-JVP-SRC sequence, the first linguistic state (Andhra, 1953), and the Fazal Ali Commission members are heavily tested.

 Union Territories — Constitutional Provisions and Administration

-Union Territories are directly administered by the President through an Administrator appointed under Article 239.
-The Administrator is designated as Lieutenant Governor (in Delhi, Puducherry, J&K, and Ladakh) or Administrator (in Chandigarh, Andaman & Nicobar, Lakshadweep, Dadra & Nagar Haveli and Daman & Diu).
-The President may appoint a Governor of an adjacent state as the Administrator of a UT.
-Key constitutional provisions: Art 239 — administration of UTs by President through Administrator; Art 239A — creation of local legislatures or Council of Ministers or both for certain UTs (Puducherry currently operates under this); Art 239AA — special provisions for Delhi (NCT) inserted by the 69th Amendment (1991); Art 239AB — provision for President's Rule in Delhi; Art 240 — power of President to make regulations for UTs of Andaman & Nicobar, Lakshadweep, Dadra & Nagar Haveli and Daman & Diu, and Puducherry (when legislature is dissolved/suspended); these regulations have the same force as Acts of Parliament; Art 241 — High Courts for UTs; Parliament may by law constitute HCs for UTs or place them under existing state HCs.
-UTs exist because certain areas were considered too small, strategically important, or administratively distinct to be given full statehood.
-The reasons include: strategic importance (Andaman & Nicobar, Lakshadweep, Ladakh), cultural distinctiveness (Puducherry — French heritage), political importance (Delhi as national capital), or administrative convenience (Chandigarh as shared capital of Punjab and Haryana).
+UTs are directly administered by the President through an Administrator appointed under Art 239.
+The Administrator is designated Lt.
+Governor (Delhi, Puducherry, J&K, Ladakh) or Administrator (Chandigarh, Andaman & Nicobar, Lakshadweep, Dadra & Nagar Haveli and Daman & Diu).
+The President may appoint an adjacent state's Governor as UT Administrator.
+Key provisions: Art 239 (administration by President through Administrator); Art 239A (local legislatures or Council of Ministers for certain UTs; Puducherry operates under this); Art 239AA (special provisions for Delhi NCT, inserted by 69th Amendment, 1991); Art 239AB (President's Rule in Delhi); Art 240 (President can make regulations for A&N, Lakshadweep, D&NH-D&D, and Puducherry when legislature is dissolved; these regulations have the same force as Acts of Parliament); Art 241 (HCs for UTs).
+UTs exist because certain areas are too small, strategically important, or administratively distinct for statehood.
+Reasons include strategic importance (A&N, Lakshadweep, Ladakh), cultural distinctiveness (Puducherry), political importance (Delhi as capital), and administrative convenience (Chandigarh as shared capital).
+The LG vs Administrator designation, the Art 240 regulation power, and the reasons for UT status are tested factually.

 Delhi as National Capital Territory — Special Status